ltoscano/fisheries_monitor/readme.txt

 fish_finetune.py -> Fine-tuning the top layers of a a pre-trained network

-fish_rnn.py -> RNN - LSTM for image classification
+fish_rnn.py -> RNN - LSTM for image classification - moved up 40 places in kaggle

+fish_crnn.py -> CNN + LSTM for image classification

 ToDO:

-1. Convolutional RNN
-2. GAN with image classification - Need to research
+GAN with image classification - Need to research